Cognitive inertia: Interpersonal roles

-The unwavering views of the roles people play in our lives has been suggested as a form of cognitive inertia.
-When asked how they would feel about a classmate marrying their mother or father undergraduate many students said they would be unable to view their classmate in the role of step-father/mother.
+The unwavering views of the roles people play in our lives have been suggested as a form of cognitive inertia.
+When asked how they would feel about a classmate marrying their mother or father, many students said they could not view their classmate as a step-father/mother.
 Some students went so far as to say that the hypothetical relationship felt like incest.

-Role inertia has also been implicated in marriage and likelihood of divorce.
-Research on couples who co-habitat together before marriage shows they are more likely to get divorced than those who do not.
-The effect is most seen in a subset of couples who co-habit without first being transparent about future expectations of marriage.
-Over time cognitive role inertia takes over and the couple marries without fully processing the decision, often with one or both of the partners not fully committed to the idea.
-The lack of deliberative processing of existing problems and levels of commitment in the relationship can lead to increased stress, arguments, dissatisfaction and divorce.
+Role inertia has also been implicated in marriage and the likelihood of divorce.
+Research on couples who cohabit together before marriage shows they are more likely to get divorced than those who do not.
+The effect is most seen in a subset of couples who cohabit without first being transparent about future expectations of marriage.
+Over time, cognitive role inertia takes over, and the couple marries without fully processing the decision, often with one or both of the partners not fully committed to the idea.
+The lack of deliberative processing of existing problems and levels of commitment in the relationship can lead to increased stress, arguments, dissatisfaction, and divorce.

 In business

-Cognitive inertia is regularly referenced in business and management to refer to consumers' continued use of products, a lack of novel ideas in group brainstorming sessions and lack of change in competitive strategies.
+Cognitive inertia is regularly referenced in business and management to refer to consumers' continued use of products, a lack of novel ideas in group brainstorming sessions, and lack of change in competitive strategies.

 Brand loyalty

-Gaining and retaining new customers is an essential part of whether a business succeeds early on.
-To assess a service, product or likelihood of customer retention many companies will invite their customers to complete satisfaction surveys immediately after the purchase of a product or service.
-However, unless the satisfaction survey is completed immediately after the point of purchase the customer response is often based on an existing mindset about the company, not the actual quality of experience.
-Unless the product or service is extremely negative or positive cognitive inertia related to how the customer feels about the company will not be inhibited, even when the product or service is substandard.
+Gaining and retaining new customers is essential to whether a business succeeds early on.
+To assess a service, product, or likelihood of customer retention, many companies will invite their customers to complete satisfaction surveys immediately after purchasing a product or service.
+However, unless the satisfaction survey is completed immediately after the point of purchase, the customer response is often based on an existing mindset about the company, not the actual quality of experience.
+Unless the product or service is extremely negative or positive, cognitive inertia related to how the customer feels about the company will not be inhibited, even when the product or service is substandard.
 These satisfaction surveys can lack the information businesses need to improve a service or product that will allow them to survive against the competition.